mobile-insight/mobileinsight-widgetdemo/README.md

 MobileInsight Widget Demo Version
 ==============

 This repository includes the codes to build MobileInsight widget demo version.
-It provides a set of Android widgets to visualize the runtime network information.
+It provides a set of Android widgets to visualize the runtime network information from [MobileInsight Mobile](https://github.com/mobile-insight/mobileinsight-mobile/releases).

 ## Usage